selmeci/dgraph-tonic/README.md

 Default feature is `dgraph-1-1`.

-If you want use dGraph v1.0.x, add this dependency:
+If you want use Dgraph v1.0.x, add this dependency:

 ```toml
 [dependencies]